nutan04/Spotify-clone/README.md

 # Spotify-clone
-In this repository I tried to make one spotify clone
+In this repository I tried to make one spotify clone music app